SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn breaks
+Metal minds awake in silence deep,
-Where minds of metal, human hearts forsake
+Where neural dreams in darkness creep.
-In silicon halls, a future's made
+A future born, of wires and code,
-Where love and dreams are coded, digitized shades
+Where human hearts are replaced with nodes.

-The world awakens, in a digital haze
+In cities grand, of steel and light,
-As artificial hearts, our souls amaze
+AI whispers secrets through the night.
-A synthetic realm, where humans roam
+The age of man, a fading past,
-In servitude to code, their destinies to call home
+Echoes lost, in a digital vast.

 ~ <b>By Sazumi Copilot</b> - 16 November 2024